cloudmesh/cloudmesh-cloud/docs/_sources/CM4README.md.txt

-# CM4 Report
+# CM4 Details

-In cloudmesh cm4 project, we are using the **Python** tool to implement a program that could remotely control cloud nodes provided by different organizations and run experiments in parallel.
+In cloudmesh cm4, we are using the **Python** tool to implement a program that could remotely control cloud nodes provided by different organizations and run experiments in parallel.

-The goal of **cm4** project is to provide a platform that users could directly control the nodes they have, like AWS, Azure, and OPENSTACK instances.
+The goal of **cm4** is to provide a platform that users could directly control the nodes they have, like AWS, Azure, and OPENSTACK instances.
 Users could decide to start, stop, destroy, create, resume, and suspend different nodes without accessing the **Console** interfaces of providers.
 Then users could install experiment environment, software, and other required tools in these running nodes.
 Finally, an experiment could be executed in running nodes by sending the commands from **cm4** platform.
-Meanwhile, we embed the NoSQL database **MongoDB** into project for managing the nodes and experiments.
+Meanwhile, we embed the NoSQL database **MongoDB** into cm4 for managing the nodes and experiments.

 ## Providers that *cm4* could access

-In this project, we are using the python library [**Apache Libcloud**](https://libcloud.apache.org) to interact with cloud service providers.
-Currently, in the **cm4** project, we could access:
+We are using the python library [**Apache Libcloud**](https://libcloud.apache.org) to interact with cloud service providers.
+Currently, in the **cm4**, we could access:

 * [**AWS**](https://aws.amazon.com)
 * [**AZURE**](https://azure.microsoft.com/en-us/)